Endymion (crater)

 Endymion is a lunar impact crater that lies near the northeast limb of the Moon.
+Visibility is subject to libration, with T. W. Webb describing it as sometimes "very dark" at full Moon.
 It is located to the east of Mare Frigoris and north of Lacus Temporis.
 To the southwest is the somewhat smaller crater Atlas.
 Because of its location, Endymion has an oval appearance from foreshortening.
 Beyond the crater along the lunar limb is the Mare Humboldtianum.